Zena4L/Hibernate/README.md

 >
 > Cascading is done by using the `cascade` attribute on the relationship annotation .
 >
-> There are mulitiple operations the cascade can perform and they are all the operations we can do
+> There are mulitiple operations the cascade can perform, and they are all the operations we can do
 > with the entity manager
 >
 > **Avoid using the` CascadeType.ALL`**